Russell Wilson keeps the faith, and Brian Schottenheimer says the Seahawks must adjust sooner

 The Seahawks went fatally past that line Sunday against the visiting New York Giants, one of the biggest factors in a stunning 17-12 loss.

-The Seahawks entered the game believing it might be difficult to run against the Giants’ defensive line but also believing they could exploit the New York secondary and get big gains in the passing game they have so often this season.
+The Seahawks entered the game believing it might be difficult to run against the Giants’ defensive line but believing they could exploit the secondary and get big gains in the passing game as they have so often this season.

-Instead, the Giants played a variety of defenses designed to limit big plays, which led to Seahawks quarterback Russell Wilson standing for long periods of time in the pocket waiting for someone to get open.
-When that didn’t happen, that helped result in him taking five sacks for a loss of 47 yards, and led to a disjointed offensive effort.
+The Giants played a variety of defenses designed to limit big plays, which led to Seahawks quarterback Russell Wilson standing for long periods of time in the pocket waiting for someone to get open.
+When that didn’t happen, it resulted in five sacks for a loss of 47 yards and a disjointed offensive effort.

-“Looking back on it, you see their mentality,” offensive coordinator Brian Schottenheimer said on a Zoom call with the media Thursday.
+“Looking back on it, you see their mentality,” Seahawks offensive coordinator Brian Schottenheimer said on a Zoom call with the media Thursday.
 “They came in here thinking, ‘Hey, you know, (we) might have a rough day offensively, so hey let’s limit (Seattle’s) big plays … for this Seattle offense that is explosive and very dangerous.’
 And they did a nice job of that.”

 What coach Pete Carroll, Wilson and Schottenheimer have said this week is that the Seahawks should have gone with a quick passing game, essentially taking what the Giants were giving them.